Following proper project and task management allows you to estimate your time, schedule, and critical path (shortest path) to completing a project.

 The big Issue I found with Trello is I would end up with dozens of lists and hundreds of tasks and did not know where to start next.

 A wise person once said “Less planning and more doing”.
 You can spend too much time planning and not achieve anything.
-You have to start some time and pivot later.
-The more unclear an agile team is on what they are meant to be doing is directly correlated to the output ( or participation dropouts).
+You have to start sometime and pivot later.
+The more unclear an agile team is about what they are meant to be doing is directly correlated to the output (or participation dropouts).

 Atlassian purchased Trello for $425 million recently and I decided to check out their software offerings.
 The Atlassian JIRA software package is a dedicated cloud-based Project and issues tracking solution.